hyperledger/cello/docs/CONTRIBUTING.md

 # Contribution
-Any kind of contribution is encouraged, e.g., bug report, question answer, and submit pull-request.
+Any kind of contribution is encouraged, e.g., bug fix and question report.

 Before taking actions, we highly recommend reading the [docs](../README.md).

-## Bug and Questions

-We now have two channels for bug and questions:

-* [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=111): report bug issues, create to-do tasks.
-* [Chat](https://chat.hyperledger.org/channel/cello): technical discussions and questions.
+## LF ID Application

+All the tools require an Linux Foundation (LF) ID.

+If you do not have an LF ID, can [apply one](https://identity.linuxfoundation.org) for free.

+## Jira board usage

+We are using [Jira](https://jira.hyperledger.org/projects/CE) to track the project progress, and welcome to report bug issues or create to-do tasks there.
+Each item should try keeping simple and focused, hence easy to fix and review.

+After login with your LF ID, you can see those task items may have 4 status:

+* `To Do`: Available for picking.
+* `In Progress`: Picked by someone (check the assignee) to work on.
+* `Under Review`: Related patchset has been submitted for review.
+* `Done`: Patchset merged, the item is done.

-Jira tasks with `To Do` status are available for picking.
-If you want to handle one, assign it to yourself, and update the status to `In Progress`.
-Remember to mark it to `Done` when the patch is merged.
+In brief, if you want to contribute, create or find some `To Do` item, and assign it to yourself, then update its status to `In Progress`.
+After the item is fixed, remember to mark it as `Under Review` and `Done` when the patch is submitted and merged.

+## Questions and discussions

+* [RocketChat](https://chat.hyperledger.org/channel/cello): technical discussions and questions, login with your LFID.

-## Code Commit
+## Code Commit Steps

-*Before committing code, please go to [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=85) to check existing tasks.*

 The project employs [Gerrit](https://gerrit.hyperledger.org) as the code commit/review system.

+*Before committing code, please go to [Jira](https://jira.hyperledger.org/projects/CE) to create a new task or check if there's related existing one, then assign yourself as the assignee.
+Notice each task will get a Jira number like [CE-26](https://jira.hyperledger.org/browse/CE-26).

-* Clone the project with your Linux Foundation ID (`LFID`), we suggest clone it into the `$GOPATH/src/github.com/hyperledger` directory so that it will build.
+* Clone the project to your working directory with your `LFID`.

 ```sh
 $ git clone ssh://LFID@gerrit.hyperledger.org:29418/cello && scp -p -P 29418 LFID@gerrit.hyperledger.org:hooks/commit-msg cello/.git/hooks/